GreyRook/code-with-style/example/integration-tests/README.md

 ## How to ingeration-tests

-For a integration-test nightwatch is used.
+For integration-testing Nightwatch is used.
 A special docker-image is run for testing the test suite agains the code in the branch you commit your code on.
 The folder integration-tests contains all files relevant for the integration-test.
 (ref. cde-dev-greywatch repository for reference to the docker image)